 - If the shoe brand fits “Extra Wide”, that means that the brand will fit children with extra wide feet better.

 The last column “Can These Shoes Accommodate An Orthotic” simply tells you if the shoe brand provides shoe styles that will work well with an orthotic.
+Kid’s shoes that work well with orthotics are supportive, deep, and durable.

 Now that you know how each children’s shoe brand fits, you are ready to keep their feet and legs healthy by providing them with the correct shoe size.